keboola/gke-upgrade-tool/README.md

 - If run again, upgrades the previously active node pool as well
 - Upgrades the control plane and non-active nodepools to the new version (by default, does NOT switch active/non-active nodepools)
 - You can switch active/non-active nodepools separately using the `--switch-active-only` flag

+The tool provides colorized, sectioned output for all actions and statuses, making it easy to see what was updated, what was already current, and what needs attention.

 You can alter this behavior with the following options: